-My first interface with the city of Rockville resulted from my serving as our homeowners association (Tower Oaks) liaison to the city of Rockville.
-In this position I informed fellow homeowners about city matters that were relevant to our association (e.g. increasing the stormwater capacity of the nearby Hungerford-Stoneridge reservoir).
+My first interface with the city of Rockville resulted from my serving as our homeowner’s association liaison to the city of Rockville.
+In that position I informed fellow homeowners about city matters that were relevant to our association.
 I also began attending the Rockville Bike Advisory Committee meetings after having commuted by bicycle for the 13 years prior to moving to Rockville.
 As a part of that Committee, I led a discussion about how other cities are working to improve safety for non-motorized forms of transportation.

-I have most recently worked as a pediatrician in an emergency department in rural Maryland.
-This line of work has exposed me to the significant mental health challenges that many children face—challenges which often manifest as suicidal thoughts and behaviors.
+I previously worked as a pediatrician in an emergency department in rural Maryland.
+This line of work exposed me to the significant mental health challenges that many children face—challenges which often manifest as suicidal thoughts and behaviors.
 These experiences prompted me to join Montgomery County’s Mental Health Advisory Committee as the physician representative where I worked to ensure that proposed initiatives are mindful of the challenges faced by children who have mental health conditions.

-Working in an emergency department has also given me the unfortunate opportunity to provide medical care for adolescents that misuse opioids.
-Paradoxically, this is a new challenge that I had not encountered during my medical training in Baltimore.
-I have since been working with likeminded groups (including the Rockville Goes Purple campaign and serving as the opioid liaison to the Maryland chapter of the American Academy of Pediatrics) to ensure that interventions to address the opioid epidemic are available to minors, when appropriate.
-Oftentimes, evidence-based treatment modalities (e.g. suboxone) are only available to adults.
+Working in an emergency department gave me the unfortunate opportunity to provide medical care for adolescents that misuse opioids.
+Paradoxically, that was a new challenge that I had not encountered during my medical training in Baltimore.
+I then began working with likeminded groups (including the Rockville Goes Purple campaign and serving as the opioid liaison to the Maryland chapter of the American Academy of Pediatrics) to ensure that interventions to address the opioid epidemic are available to minors, when appropriate.
+Historically, evidence-based opioid treatment (e.g., suboxone) is usually only available to adults.

 In addition to my role within the Maryland chapter of the American Academy of Pediatrics (AAP), I also serve at the national level of the AAP on the Committee on State Government Affairs.
-This has provided me an opportunity to learn about the challenges that different states face and the solutions that have worked (e.g. addressing opioid misuse among minors).
-This work has led to my collaborating on a lawsuit to force the Food and Drug Administration (FDA) to take concrete steps to regulate electronic cigarettes.
+This has provided me an opportunity to learn about the challenges that different states face and the solutions that have worked (e.g. addressing opioid misuse among minors) and led to my collaborating on a lawsuit to force the Food and Drug Administration (FDA) to take concrete steps to regulate electronic cigarettes.